Introduction

 My Legacy Template

-In the template you can include scanned documents & pictures (scan using the scan picture function); photos from major life events; your favourite music, films and books over time; and writings.
-If you need to include additional information, you can use the PowerPoint copy and paste function with respect to the relevant slides based on your needs.
-It is not advisable to attach the actual music, films, books and writings in the template, since the file will then increase in size and be less manageable.
-You can however insert hyperlinks to your computer or the internet, where the music, pictures, videos, films, documents and books are located.
+In the template, you can include scanned documents & pictures (scan using the scan picture function); photos from significant life events; your favourite music, films, and books over time; and writings.
+If you need to include additional information, you can use the PowerPoint copy-and-paste function concerning the relevant slides based on your needs.
+Attaching the actual music, films, books, and writings in the template is not recommended since the file will increase and be less manageable.
+You can, however, insert hyperlinks to your computer or the internet, where the music, pictures, videos, films, documents, and books are located.

-The Legacy Template also include sections on My Thoughts & Values, My Hopes for The Future, My Private Business, My Usernames & Passwords, and My Message to Family & Friends.
+The Legacy Template also includes sections on My Thoughts & Values, My Hopes for The Future, My Private Business, My Usernames & Passwords, and My Message to Family & Friends.
 You can share your Legacy document with trusted family members and let them add information and pictures to the document.
-We advise that you share a updated version of the Legacy document with trusted family members in order for them to use the document as directed by you in the ‘My Private Business’ section in the Legacy Template after your death.
+We advise that you share an updated version of the Legacy document with trusted family members so they can use it as you directed in the ‘My Private Business’ section in the Legacy Template after your death.

-They will also be responsible for updating and closing relevant accounts on social networks as directed by you in the ‘My Private Business’ section in the Legacy Template.
+They will also be responsible for updating and closing relevant accounts on social networks as you directed them in the ‘My Private Business’ section in the Legacy Template.

 Download the Legacy Template below: